jonaskordt/Gauss-Thinning/backend/readme.md

 # Gauss Thinning Backend

-This project contains a small websocket server which will do local gauss thinning for the frontend in the future.
+This project contains a small websocket server which does local gauss thinning for the frontend.

 ## Installation